 Time zones permitting we extend this service to English Students with Dyslexia, who are currently resident Overseas.
-We have a qualified, English speaking tutor, who currently works in Germany.

 Higher Education Students

 Not all students in Higher Education are in receipt of Disabled Students Allowance (DSA) funding for Specialist Study Skills Support, which is provided free by Student Finance but may benefit from specialist study support to ensure they maximise their results whilst at University.
 Jane Dupree has a current Assessment Practising Certificates ( APC), accredited by Dyslexia Action, which ensures that our tutoring standards are in line with current best practise for students who do receive the DSA.
 Online tuition is very well suited to students studying away from home, who are tech savvy and who already access most of their course information using online platforms such as Moodle or Blackboard.
 Sessions can be booked regularly, or during the day as needs arise, for example during revision periods for exams, end of unit assessments and dissertations.

 Contact us or call us on 07921 686510